 This Starbucks-inspired Matcha Pineapple Drink has all the cool, fresh, and tropical vibes.
 Made with fresh pineapple, ginger, and coconut milk and topped with some ceremonial grade matcha, take one sip of this drink and you will be transported to paradise.

 This week we are coming in hot with a delicious fruity matcha pineapple drink.
 This week we are exploring the marriage of matcha with pineapple, coconut, and ginger.
-This drink pairs together a sweet yet tart pineapple, a creamy coconut milk base, a dash of spicy ginger, and topped with a rich earthy matcha blanket.
+This drink pairs together a sweet yet tart pineapple, a creamy coconut milk base, and a dash of spicy ginger, and is topped with a rich earthy matcha blanket.
 At this point, I am positive that matcha pairs with almost every fruit.
 I mean have you tried our Matcha Lemonade, Strawberry Matcha Latte Boba, or our Mango Matcha Boba Latte?
 All three of these drinks complement the flavors of matcha so perfectly.

 So grab some high-quality matcha, pineapple, ginger, and some coconut milk, and let's get started!